-Below you'll find a collection of tips for overcoming performance anxiety or fear of public speaking.
+Below you'll find a collection of tips for overcoming performance anxiety related to public speaking.
 You don't need to wage war or lock yourself in to a grim, gritted-teeth battle.
 These suggestions work.

 Use them faithfully and you'll go from knee-knockingly terrified to able.

 To start, get the adrenalin flowing in your body working for you by sidestepping into systematic planning.

 This way, when and if it does peak, it will have a well rehearsed pathway to run down.
 You will have that nervous anxiety under control and contained.

 Control begins with knowing as much as you can about the event and what is expected of you.

 - Know where the presentation or speech is scheduled to happen.